-System Administration G 🗘 CA AX 10M = ☆ ?
-Security Manager Save Doe, Jane Show Enabled Users Only Subsystem Sho v All Q doe GLOBAL ROLE ASSIGNMENTS User Email User doesn't belong to any y roles.
-Doe, Jane jdoe@company.com + Add User To Global Role SUBSYSTEM ASSIGNMENTS ROLES Budgeting No role s have b een assigned. Ø 1 Û Capital Planning No role s have b een assigned. Ø 1 ũ + Add User to Subsystem
+Security Manager Save Doe, Jane

+Show Enabled Users Only Subsystem Sho w All Q doe GLOBAL ROLE ASSIGNM IENTS

+User Email User doesn't belong

+Doe, Jane jdoe@company.com + Add User To Global I Role

+SUBSYSTEM ASSIGNME INTS ROLES

+Budgeting No roles have been assigned.
+1

+Capital Planning No roles have been assigned.
+1

++ Add User to Subsys stem

-- 4. Click the pencil icon for the subsystem where you want to add role assignments. - 5.
+- 3. Click the pencil icon for the subsystem where you want to add role assignments. - 4.
 In the Manage Subsystem Roles dialog, select the toggle switches next to the roles that you want the user to be assigned to, then click OK.
 If the toggle switch shows green, the user will be assigned to that subsystem.